Rmarieta/3DNeuronDeepReinfLearning/README.md

 annotations for the complete assessment of the applicability of the proposed approach to real data use cases.

-## Example of an animated reconstruction on a small synthetic 3D neuron
+## Example of an animated reconstruction on a 3D neuron

 <br />
 <p align="center">